arturoherrero/arturoherrero.com/article/_posts/2011-07-11-clean-code.md

 ---

 [Clean Code: A Handbook of Agile Software Craftsmanship][1]{:target="_blank"}
-is a book that every developer should read at least once in life.
+is a book that every developer should read.

 I try to summarize a few ideas from the book: